 Inter-atomic potentials are useful tool to perform a quick geometric optimization of the studied system before starting a precise DFT calculation.
 The

-quickoptimize.py script is written for geometric optimizations with inter-atomic potentials.
-The bulk configuration of atoms can be provided by the user in the script as an ASE Atoms object or given as an argument for the CIF file.
+asapsolve.py script is written for geometric optimizations with inter-atomic potentials.
+The bulk configuration of atoms can be provided by the user given as CIF file.
 A general potential is given for any calculation.
-However, user can provide the necessary OpenKIM potentialby changing the related line in the script.
+However, user can provide the necessary OpenKIM potential by changing the related line in the input file.

-Mainly, quickoptimize.py is not related to GPAW.
+asapsolve.py is not related to GPAW.
 However it is dependent to ASAP3/OpenKIM and Kimpy.
-Therefore, the user must install necessary libraries before using the script.
+Therefore, the user must install necessary libraries before using the script:

 quickoptimize.py or other optimization scripts, user may need to give ASE Atoms object instead of using a CIF file.
 This script changes a CIF file information to ASE Atoms object.
 Because there is a problem in the read method of ASE.io, sometimes it can give a double number of atoms.
 If the user lives this kind of problem, there is a setting inside the script.
 User can run the script like: